Annual report 2016-17

 Our Risk Management and Fraud Control Plan is updated annually, and our Audit Committee monitors internal controls and reporting on fraud incidents.

-We continue to employ a diverse workforce, with a higher representation of female staff (58%) than male staff.
-This is also reflected in our senior management team (at the EL2 level and above) of which 64% are females.
-The percentage of staff identifying as Indigenous is 2.2%.
+At 30 June 2017 we had 164 full-time equivalent staff.
+We continue to employ a diverse workforce, with a higher representation of female staff (58%) than male.
+This is also reflected in our senior management team (at the EL2 level and above) where 79% are female.
+Staff identifying as Indigenous represent 1% and people with disabilities 2%.

 Our employment conditions and policy comply with government policy and meet legal requirements in Australia.
-Our Senior Executive Service (SES) staff are employed under individual employment contracts, while APS1 to EL2 staff are employed under the NFSA Enterprise Agreement 2012–2104.
-This agreement has a nominal expiry date of 30 June 2014 but remains in place until a new one is agreed by staff and approved by the Fair Work Commission.
+Our Senior Executive Service staff are employed under individual employment contracts, while APS1 to EL2 staff are employed under the NFSA Enterprise Agreement 2012–2014.
+This agreement has a nominal expiry date of 30 June 2014 but remains in place.
+A new agreement has been agreed to by staff and is awaiting approval by the Fair Work Commission.

-The Workplace Consultative Committee, which represents our APS1 to EL2 staff, met six times during the year for consultations between management and employee representatives on workplace matters.
-The committee’s consultations covered a range of workplace issues, including implementation of new human resources policies and development of proposals to meet budget reductions.
+The Workplace Consultative Committee, which represents our APS1 to EL2 staff, met three times during the year for consultations between management and employee representatives on a range of workplace matters.

 Developing our people